adrienverge/openfortivpn/README.md

     sudo make install
     ```

-    If you need to specify the openssl location you can use the
+    If you need to specify the openssl location you can set the
-    `--with-openssl` option.
+    `$PKG_CONFIG_PATH` environment variable.

 ----------------